magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ```

-The gateway will be exposed and we can directly - and forever - access our Wordpress service at the specified 9050 port.
+The gateway will be exposed and you can directly - and forever - access your Wordpress service at the specified 9050 port.

 ![](images/screens/v091/wordpress.png)

 Hello Wordpress!
 Go ahead and finish the installation - I hear it's very quick - then you can check out your new site.

 ### Let's do that again
 As we are running two deployments, we also need two external gateways - one for each instance of Wordpress.
-Let's update Vamp again to include a second external gateway.
-We will need to specify a different external gateway port this time as port 9050 is already in use.
+Let's add a second external gateway to give our other Wordpress service a stable endpoint, this time we'll need to expose a different port.

 1. Go to the GATEWAYS tab again and click ADD (top right)
 * Paste in the below gateway YAML and click SAVE